bcgov/design-research-guide/docs/research-logistics.md

 No matter where the interview takes place, try to create a safe, comfortable, and quiet space where your user can speak honestly about the subject.

-# Interview Roles and Responsibilites
+## Interview Roles and Responsibilities

 Conduct your research in pairs.
 One person will ask questions and the other person will take notes and photos.
 The interviewer should focus on the interviewee and the notetaker is there to support and document the interview.